UnquietCode/JState/README.md

 });
 ```

-Routers allow you to 'deflect' or 'redirect' a transition based on your own custom logic.
+`StateRouter`s allow you to 'deflect' or 'redirect' a transition based on your own custom logic.
 ```java
 esm.routeBeforeEntering(TestStates.Three, new StateRouter<TestStates>() {
 	public TestStates route(TestStates current, TestStates next) {